Mini Dental Implants

 A restoration supported by a mini implant will not look any different than one supported by a traditional one.
 Most

 Dr. Dennison tends to recommend a mini dental implant when a significant amount of the jaw has to be resorbed into the bloodstream.
 When you lose a tooth, you lose the physical stimulation that prevents resorption.
 Both implants and mini implants supplement this stimulation and prevent further deterioration.
-The main difference between the two is proven longevity.
-Studies have shown that traditional implants can last for many decades or even a lifetime with the proper care.
-Mini implants are relatively new.
-While we have seen that mini implants last quite a while, there simply is not enough evidence to determine their exact lifespan.

 the bloodstream.
 When you lose a tooth, you lose the physical stimulation that prevents resorption.
 Both implants and mini implants supplement this stimulation and prevent further deterioration.